Diffusion-based Frameworks for Unsupervised Speech Enhancement: Experiments and results

 \textbf{Diffusion-based speech and noise priors.} Modeling the noise with diffusion without explicitly representing it as a latent variable, as in \texttt{ParaDiffUSE-IN}, leads to notably poorer performance compared to \texttt{ParaDiffUSE-EN}.
 We observe that \texttt{ParaDiffUSE-IN} consistently lags behind all other diffusion-based SE frameworks across SI-SDR, PESQ, ESTOI, and DNS-MOS metrics in all configurations, except in the matched condition of VB-DMD.
 This underperformance may also be partially attributed to the approximations made in the score-likelihood computation.
 Further investigation is needed to better understand the limitations of \texttt{ParaDiffUSE-IN}.

-\textbf{Diffusion-based speech prior and NMF-based noise prior.} Comparing \texttt{DiffUSEEN} to the other diffusion-based methods that do not require acoustic noise data during training (in contrast to \texttt{ParaDiffUSE-IN} and \texttt{ParaDiffUSE-EN}), we observe that it achieves the best performance in terms of SI-SDR, PESQ, and ESTOI across all conditions and on both datasets.
-Its overall enhancement quality, as measured by DNS-MOS (OVRL), is also among the best in this category, being only slightly surpassed by \texttt{UDiffSE} on VB-DMD (e.g., 3.72 vs.\ 3.76 in the mismatched condition).
+\textbf{Diffusion-based noise prior and NMF-based noise prior.} Comparing \texttt{DiffUSEEN} to the other diffusion-based methods that do not require acoustic noise data during training (in contrast to \texttt{ParaDiffUSE-IN} and \texttt{ParaDiffUSE-EN}), we observe that it achieves the best performance in terms of SI-SDR, PESQ, and ESTOI across all conditions and on both datasets.
+Its overall enhancement quality, as measured by DNS-MOS, is also among the best in this category.
 This is noteworthy, as \texttt{DiffUSEEN} attains these results with fewer inference iterations than \texttt{UDiffSE}.

-Another clear pattern emerges when comparing \texttt{DiffUSEEN} with \texttt{UDiffSE+}, which, like \texttt{DiffUSEEN}, uses NMF to model the noise covariance and adopts an uninformative prior for score-likelihood approximation, but does not explicitly model noise as a latent variable. \texttt{DiffUSEEN} substantially reduces artifacts, as indicated by the SI-SAR scores (for instance, in the mismatched condition on the WSJ0-QUT test set, we obtain 1.21~dB for \texttt{UDiffSE+} vs.\ 6.15~dB for \texttt{DiffUSEEN}, while in the matched condition on the VB-DMD test set, we obtain 10.99~dB for \texttt{UDiffSE+} vs.\ 18.63~dB for \texttt{DiffUSEEN}).
+Another clear pattern emerges when comparing \texttt{DiffUSEEN} with \texttt{UDiffSE+}. {Both algorithms use a diffusion model as the speech prior and a Gaussian distribution with an NMF-based covariance to model the noise.
+The key difference is that, in the proposed \texttt{DiffUSEEN} algorithm, the noise component of the noisy speech is treated as a latent variable, whereas this is not the case in \texttt{UDiffSE+}.} \texttt{DiffUSEEN} substantially reduces artifacts, as indicated by the SI-SAR scores (for instance, in the mismatched condition on the WSJ0-QUT test set, we obtain 1.21~dB for \texttt{UDiffSE+} vs.\ 6.15~dB for \texttt{DiffUSEEN}, while in the matched condition on the VB-DMD test set, we obtain 11.02~dB for \texttt{UDiffSE+} vs.\ 17.28~dB for \texttt{DiffUSEEN}).
 This means that, although \texttt{DiffUSEEN}'s SI-SIR may degrade, the higher SI-SAR maintains a favorable balance with SI-SIR, leading to an overall improvement in SI-SDR.
 We conjecture that, compared to \texttt{UDiffSE+}, explicitly modeling noise as a latent variable in \texttt{DiffUSEEN} allows us to better capture the interaction between speech and noise.
-Even though NMF may not perfectly model the acoustic noise in either algorithm, this explicit noise representation helps avoid treating parts of the speech signal as noise (i.e., it removes less energy where speech is present), thereby reducing distortion, as reflected in the improved SI-SAR scores.
+Even though NMF may not perfectly model the acoustic noise in either algorithm, this explicit noise representation helps avoid treating parts of the speech signal as noise (i.e., it removes less energy where speech is present), thereby reducing distortion, as reflected in the improved SI-SAR scores. {We conclude that the proposed methodology in \texttt{DiffUSEEN}, namely EM inference with alternating sampling of speech and noise in the E-step, improves enhancement performance compared to \texttt{UDiffSE+}, where EM inference is performed with only clean-speech sampling in the E-step.}